 Normal Gameplay

-- Use Spiritbloom to heal burst damage and Dream Breath (with Call of Ysera) to heal over-time damage
+- Use sb to heal burst damage and db to heal over-time damage

-Use Verdant Embrace frequently, for any of these purposes:
+- Use ve frequently, for any of these purposes:

-- Use Reversion as a single-target spot heal, healing people who just took high damage via Golden Hour.
-Use Temporal Anomaly to keep Reversion rolling on the group and remember to Echo Reversion single targets before using other healing tools to maximize your Grace Period value.
+- Use rev as a single-target spot heal, healing people who just took high damage via gh.
+Use ta to keep rev rolling on the group and remember to echo rev single targets before using other healing tools to maximize your gp value.

-- Use Echo and Temporal Anomaly (with Resonating Sphere) to increase the healing of your other spells.
-Manually casted Echoes are way stronger than the ones applied by Temporal Anomaly, but they cost essence and take longer to apply.
+- Use echo and ta (with reso) to increase the healing of your other spells.
+Manually casted echoes are way stronger than the ones applied by ta, but they cost essence and take longer to apply.
 You need to choose which one of the two options is better depending on the current situation

-- Use Fire Breath to heal people via Life-Giver's Flame.
-A max rank Fire Breath on an aoe pack of mobs will do a very high amount of healing
+- Use fb to heal people via lgf.
+A max rank fb on an aoe pack of mobs will do a very high amount of healing

-- Lifespark procs can be used as quick single-target healing, into Lifebind for aoe healing or for dps; depending on your needs at the time
+- lifespark procs can be used as quick single-target healing, into lb for aoe healing or for dps; depending on your needs at the time

-- Use Chrono Flame to heal only as a very last resort, when all your other options are on cooldown and nothing else is available
+- Use chronof to heal only as a very last resort, when all your other options are on cooldown and nothing else is available

 Explanation